serialc/LuxCrop/README.md

 Run the script.

-The data will be placed in a copy of the shapefile (named \*\_zonalstats.shp) with all the info in the attributes table.
+The data will be placed in a copy of the shapefile (named \*\_zonalstats.gpkg) with all the info in the attributes table.
+We use a gpkg to store the data as it's possible to have more descriptive field names.
+Shape files are limited to 10 characters.
 The columns have the form [sat image file name]\_[band number]\_median